-Although the Female biomass index increased by 5% in 2023, the stock continues at a very low level that remains well bellow Blim in the collapse zone defined by the NAFO PA framework.
-The abundance at age 2 since 2021 is among the lowest of the series and reveal the weaknesses of the last yearly classes and the recruitment process.
+Although the Female biomass index increased by 8% in 2024, the stock continues at a very low level and well below Blim in the collapse zone defined by the NAFO PA framework.
+The abundance at age 2 since 2021 remains among the lowest of the series and reveal the weaknesses of the last yearly classes and the recruitment process.

-The decrease of shrimp biomass in 2023 was again related with increases of redfish and cod stocks (their most important predators).
+The low value of shrimp biomass in 2024 was again related with the increase of cod stock (their most important predator).

-The new information from EU Survey summer in 2023 confirm the worsening of the shrimp stock that continues inside of the collapse zone and the poor prospects for recruitment in a short time in the fishable stock.
-To be consistent with the precautionary approach, Scientific Council advises that the fishing mortality and catch should be kept as close to zero as possible by 2024.
+The new information from EU Survey summer in 2024 confirm the worsening of the shrimp stock that continues inside of the collapse zone and the poor prospects for recruitment in a short time in the fishable stock.
+To be consistent with the precautionary approach, Scientific Council advises that the fishing mortality and catch should be kept as close to zero as possible by 2025 and 2026.